Thalidomide: Change in drug regulations

-Impact of the Thalidomide drug tragedy on research involving women
+Impact on research involving women

-In 1977 the US Federal Drug Administration (FDA), published a clinical trial guideline that excluded women of “childbearing potential” from the early phases of most clinical trials, which in practice led to their exclusion from later trial phases as well.
-This 1977 FDA guideline was implemented in response to a protectionist climate caused by the Thalidomide tragedy.
-In the 1980-s, a US task force on women's health concluded that a lack of women's health research (in part due to the FDA guideline), had compromised the amount and quality of information available about diseases and treatments affecting women.
+In 1977 the US Federal Drug Administration published a clinical trial guideline that excluded women of "childbearing potential" from the early phases of most clinical trials, which in practice led to their exclusion from later trial phases as well.
+This 1977 FDA guideline was implemented in response to a protectionist climate caused by the thalidomide tragedy.
+In the 1980s, a US task force on women's health concluded that a lack of women's health research (in part due to the FDA guideline) had compromised the amount and quality of information available about diseases and treatments affecting women.
 This led to the National Institute of Health policy that women should, when beneficial, be included in clinical trials.

 Quality of life

 In the 1960s, thalidomide was successfully marketed as a safer alternative to barbiturates.
 Due to a successful marketing campaign, thalidomide was widely used by pregnant women during the first trimester of pregnancy.
 However, thalidomide is a teratogenic substance, and a proportion of children born during the 1960s had thalidomide embryopathy (TE).
 Of these babies born with TE, "about 40% of them died before their first birthday".
 The surviving individuals are now middle-aged and they report experiencing challenges (physical, psychological, and socioeconomic) related to TE.

 Individuals born with TE frequently experience a wide variety of health problems secondary to their TE.
 These health conditions include both physical and psychological conditions.
 When compared to individuals of similar demographic profiles, those born with TE report less satisfaction with their quality of life and their overall health.
-Access to health care services can also be a challenge for these people, and women in particular have experienced difficulty in locating healthcare professionals who can understand and embrace their needs.
+Access to healthcare services can also be a challenge for these people, and women, in particular, have experienced difficulty in locating healthcare professionals who can understand and embrace their needs.

 Brand names

-Brand names include Contergan, Thalomid, Talidex, Talizer, Neurosedyn, Distaval and many others.
+Brand names include Contergan, Thalomid, Talidex, Talizer, Neurosedyn, Distaval, and many others.